Paddington Bear: Film adaptations

-During 2015, it was announced that the studio was in talks with the producer about a sequel.
-The sequel, titled Paddington 2, was released on 10 November 2017 in the UK to universal acclaim.
+Following the success of Paddington, the studio announced it was in talks with the producer about a sequel.
+The sequel, Paddington 2, was released on 10 November 2017 in the UK to universal acclaim.
 The mantra from the film, "If we're kind and polite, the world will be right", was taught to Paddington by his beloved Aunt Lucy in times of both duress and joy.
 New cast members included Hugh Grant as Phoenix Buchanan, a narcissistic actor and former West End theatre star, reduced to making adverts for dog food, and Brendan Gleeson as Knuckles McGinty, the short-tempered prison cook.
-On 18 January 2018, it became the most-reviewed film ever to remain at 100% on Rotten Tomatoes, with 164 positive reviews, beating Toy Story 2, which had 163 positive reviews at the time.
+On 18 January 2018, Paddington 2 became the most-reviewed film ever to remain at 100% on Rotten Tomatoes, with 164 positive reviews, beating Toy Story 2, which had 163 positive reviews at the time.

 Comedian and later President of Ukraine Volodymyr Zelensky voiced Paddington in the Ukrainian dubbing of the films Paddington (2014) and Paddington 2 (2017).
-Upon hearing of this, Hugh Bonneville, who played Henry Brown in both films, tweeted "Thank you, President Zelensky".
+Upon hearing of this, Bonneville tweeted "Thank you, President Zelensky" at the outbreak of the Russian invasion of Ukraine in February 2022.